 Tubac can also claim to be the home of the first school since Otero Hall served as a schoolhouse even before the 1885 schoolhouse was constructed.

 Otero Hall also features a rotating art exhibition in the Shaw D. Kinsley Gallery.
-The exhibition is titled, The Cavalcade of History.
-This collection is made by renowned Western artist William Ahrendt and was donated to the Presidio by anonymous donors in the name of Alan B. Davis.
-The Cavalcade of History was featured as a special 16-part series in the Arizona Highways magazine and is on loan from the Tubac Historical Society.
+The current exhibition titled The Cavalcade of History is a collection of sixteen paintings by renowned Western artist William Ahrendt.
+They were donated to The Tubac Historical Society by an anonymous donor.
+The Cavalcade of History was featured as a special 16-part series in the Arizona Highways magazine and is on loan from The Tubac Historical Society.

 The Rojas house built in the 1880s, is a classic Sonoran “row house,” a single-story home built close to the road allotting private space to the interior and rear rather than near the front of the structure.